htetmyatthar/6006/part1/C/singly_linked_list/README.md

 ## Interface
 - bulid function builds a new singly linked-list with linear time complexity, $O(n)$.

-- create_node function create a node and initialize the value with it and return the node.$O(1)$
+- create_node function create a node and initialize the value with it and return the node, $O(1)$.

 - print_list function prints the items inside the given singly linked-list in linear time complexity, $O(n)$.